 - GenCant is intended to be something a bit fun for everyone who can’t attend the world’s biggest board gaming event, Gen Con.

-- GenCant is not intended as a complementary event to Gen Con.
+- GenCant is not intended as a competitive event to Gen Con or a criticism of Gen Con.
 We love Gen Con even though we can’t go!

 If you’re curious how to participate in activities or donate to the event, check out our GET INVOLVED page!